 (ii) The complainant will be notified accordingly and given one opportunity to submit written representations about the imposition of the restrictions to the Panel.
 Any such written representations submitted will be considered by the Panel’s Complaints Chair or such other member as may be nominated from time to time by the Panel, at which point the restrictions may continue in place, may be revoked or may be varied.

 (iii) Restrictions will be reviewed after 12 months, at which point the restrictions may cease, may be varied or may be extended for a further defined period.
-Such a review will be conducted by a PCP Officer in consultation with the Monitoring Officer.
+Such a review will be conducted by a Panel Officer in consultation with the Monitoring Officer.
 If the outcome of a review is to vary or extend the restrictions, the complainant will be notified accordingly and given one further opportunity to submit written representations about the outcome of the review to the Panel.
 Any such written representations submitted will be considered by the Panel’s Complaints Chair or such other member as may be nominated from time to time by the Panel, at which point the outcome of the review may be that the restrictions may continue in place, may be revoked or may be varied.

 18.5 Where, in the reasonable opinion of the Monitoring Officer, a Recorded Complaint is either:

-Made with either the objective of causing disproportionate or unjustified level of disruption, irritation or distress to either the Mayor and/or Deputy Mayor for Policing and Crime, the Police and Crime Panel, the PCP Officers or the Monitoring Officer;
+Made with either the objective of causing disproportionate or unjustified level of disruption, irritation or distress to either the Mayor and/or Deputy Mayor for Policing and Crime, the Police and Crime Panel, the Panel Officers or the Monitoring Officer;

 or